mohliyet/ton_projects/Courses/MIT 15.S12 Blockchain and Money/Class02.md

 - **Transaction inputs and outputs**: Used to specify the sender and receiver of transactions.
 - **Unspent transaction output (UTXO)**: A type of digital asset that can be created and consumed by transactions.
 - **Scripting language**: Used to specify the conditions under which a transaction output can be spent.

+## Cryptographic Hash Functions

+Cryptography is the practice and study of techniques for secure communication in the presence of adversaries.
+Examples of cryptography include the Scytale Cipher from ancient times, the Enigma Machine used during World War II, and Asymmetric Cryptography, which has been in use since 1976.

+Hash functions, often referred to as "digital fingerprints for data", are a specific type of cryptographic tool.
+They have several key properties:

+- They map an input of any size to an output of a fixed size, known as a `hash`.
+- They are deterministic, meaning the same input will always produce the same hash.
+- They can be computed efficiently, which is important for performance in many cryptographic applications.